-Don’t give up yet.
-There’s still plenty you can do to convince them.
-Here’s how you convince a candidate that a job offer is the right one and turn them into a bright-eyed new hire.
+Here’s how you convince a candidate that a job offer is the right one for them and turn them into a bright-eyed new hire for your client!

 Create some urgency

-Your candidate might have been the first choice for the role but it doesn't mean they were the only good interviewee.
+Your candidate might’ve been the first choice for the role, but that doesn't mean they were the only good interviewee.

 Use client feedback